Device makers urge coverage of weight-loss surgery

 Critics argue that bariatric surgery has high rates of complications and that, ultimately, surgery does not change the behavior underlying obesity.

-The most vocal of the manufacturers is arguably Allergan Inc, the maker of Botox and breast implants.
+One of the most vocal manufacturers is Allergan Inc, the maker of Botox and breast implants.
 The company wants to revive weak sales of its LapBand, a silicone cuff that is implanted around the top portion of the stomach to constrict food intake.

 "It's all about reimbursements," Allergan Chief Executive David Pyott told Reuters.
 The benefits of weight loss surgery, he added, "are not well understood by policy makers."